Theoretical Basis#

 Elements#

-The stiffness matrices for the elements used in PyCBA
+The stiffness matrices for the elements used in PyCBA are given below.

 Note that the releases relate only to internal hinges within the elements themselves, and not to the supports conditions.
 Note also, that in modelling joints, there must always be one element with a ‘fixed’ end at a joint; otherwise the resulting global stiffness matrix will be singular.